InfantAjayVenus/manda-kasaayam/README.md

 # Manage tasks in a custom directory
 manda do ~/my-notes

+# Preview today's note with markdown formatting
+manda see

+# Preview note in a custom directory
+manda see ~/my-notes

 # Add @HH:MM timestamps to h2 headers in a specific file
 manda 2025-11-07.md